crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 While a protocol analyzer is a tool for analyzing communications protocols, analyzing the software itself requires a different toolkit.

-* **Disassemblers & Decompilers:**
+* **Disassemblers and Decompilers:**
   * **Ghidra:** A powerful, open-source tool from the NSA.
 It takes compiled software (binary/executable) and translates it back into a human-readable form (assembly code, and even partial C code) so an analyst can figure out what the program does.
   * **IDA Pro:** The long-time commercial industry standard for disassembly.
 It's incredibly powerful for interactive, deep-dive reverse engineering.
   * **Binary Ninja:** A newer, modern disassembler that is gaining popularity for its API and usability.

-Disassemblers convert machine code (1s and 0s) to Assembly Language (human-readable processor instructions, e.g., `MOV EAX, 0x42`, `CALL printf`, `JMP loop_start`).
-Decompilers convert machine code (1s and 0s) to High-Level Language (C-like code with variables, functions, loops, and conditionals).

 * **Debuggers:**
   * **x64dbg / WinDbg / GDB:** These tools allow the analyst to run the program and control its execution.
 They can pause it, inspect the state of the CPU's memory and registers at any given moment, and step through code line-by-line to understand its logic and find flaws.
 This is crucial for crafting exploits.

 * **Binary Analysis Frameworks:**
   * **radare2:** An open-source, command-line framework for reverse engineering.
 It's very powerful but has a steep learning curve.
   * **Cutter:** A graphical user interface for radare2, making it more accessible.

 * **Fuzzers (Fuzzing Tools):**
   * **AFL (American Fuzzy Lop)** and its derivatives.
   * **Peach Fuzzer.**
   * **Boofuzz.**

+Disassemblers convert machine code (1s and 0s) to Assembly Language (human-readable processor instructions, e.g., `MOV EAX, 0x42`, `CALL printf`, `JMP loop_start`).
+Decompilers convert machine code (1s and 0s) to High-Level Language (C-like code with variables, functions, loops, and conditionals).
 Fuzzing tools automatically throw malformed, unexpected, or random data at a program or protocol to try and crash it.
 A crash often indicates a discoverable security vulnerability.

 **Summary**